input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/cardano_chain_follower/follower_instances.md

 ## Pool of Node followers

 We will maintain a Pool of active node followers.
-When a wasm module in an application subscribes to a Node followers data stream, IF there is a pre-existing node follower which can serve its needs, then it should simply receive the events from that stream.
+When an application or module subscribes to a chain follower's data stream, IF there is a pre-existing follower which can serve its needs, then it should simply receive the events from that stream.

 It will not create a new stream for every subscription.